Exploiting Agent and Type Independence in Collaborative Graphical Bayesian Games: Appendix

 \section{Appendix}

 \begin{lemma}[Complexity of \<MP>{}] The complexity of one iteration of $\<MP>$ is

-where, $F$ is the number of factors, $V$ is the number of variables, the maximum degree of a factor is $k$, the maximum degree of a variable is $l$, the maximum number of values a variable can take is $m$.
+where, $F$ is the number of factors, the maximum degree of a factor is $k$, the maximum degree of a variable is $l$, the maximum number of values a variable can take is $m$.

 \begin{proof} We can directly derive that the number of edges is bounded by $e=F \mult k$.
 Messages sent by a variable are constructed by summing over incoming messages.
-As a variable has (on average) $l = \frac{e}{V}$ neighbors, this involves adding (on average) $l-1$ incoming messages of size $m$.
+As a variable has at most $l$ neighbors, this involves adding at most $l-1$ incoming messages of size $m$.
 The cost of constructing one message for one variable therefore is: $ O(m \mult (l-1)). $ This means that the total cost of constructing all $e=O( F \mult k)$ messages sent by variables, one over each edge, is

 Now we consider the messages sent by factors.
 Recall that the maximum size of a factor is $m^k$.
-The construction of each message entails factor-message addition (see \cite{Oliehoek:10:PhD}, Sec.
+The construction of each message entails factor-message addition (see, e.g., \cite{Oliehoek:10:PhD}, Sec.
 5.5.3) with $k-1$ incoming messages, each one has cost $O(m^k)$.
 This leads to a cost of

 per factor message, and a total cost of

 The complexity of a single iteration of \<MP>{} is the sum of \eq{MPcomplexVars} and \eq{MPcomplexFactors}, which can be reduced to \eq{MPcomplexity_app}. \end{proof} \end{lemma}